API Reference¶

 Extract plots from the code.

-Subclasses should override this method to provide custom plot extraction logic.
+Base implementation that searches for plot files and extracts them.
+Languages can override this method to provide custom plot extraction logic.

-PARAMETER | DESCRIPTION |
+| PARAMETER | DESCRIPTION |

 container | The container protocol instance to run code in TYPE: |